POETRY / QUEER STUDIES

 As for the lettering, I wanted the text on the cover to be designed by someone queer.
 Finding a lack of queer typeface designers and honoring the letter aspect, I asked a queer roommate to use her own handwriting.
 (My handwriting is not nice enough, otherwise I would have done it myself, as a queer designer.)

-For this title I designed the cover (as well as many rejected covers), a postcard, a web banner, the full interior, and I also redesigned the logo for the series this book is in (Walt McDonald First-Book Prize.)
+For this title I designed the cover, a postcard, a web banner, the full interior, and I also redesigned the logo for the series this book is in (Walt McDonald First-Book Prize.)